Eighteenth International Workshop on Juris-informatics

 13:20-13:40 On Debugging Structural Legal Rules in Natural Languages using Large Language Models

-authors Wachara Fungwacharakorn, May Myo Zin, Ha-Thanh Nguyen, Hideaki Takeda and Ken Satoh
+Wachara Fungwacharakorn, May Myo Zin, Ha-Thanh Nguyen, Hideaki Takeda and Ken Satoh

 13:40-14:00 How to Establish Legally Binding Smart Contracts on Loan and Credit Agreements